 SDG 13 Climate action

-Are there any CSR themes to which we pay less attention?
+Are there other CSR topics to which we have paid less attention?

-Perhaps you are wondering why you have not yet come across the term ‘biodiversity’, or why we do not produce exclusively organic juices.
-For the sake of completeness, we are happy to explain this below.
+Perhaps you are wondering why the concept of ‘biodiversity’ has not yet been mentioned.
+Or why we don’t just make organic juices?
+For the sake of completeness, we will explain below.

 Organic fruit and vegetables